-23.1.
-Interest will accrue on arrear amounts at a rate determined by council and will be raised after a period determined by council as a charge on all accounts.

-23.2.
-Consumers who are in arrears with their municipal account and who have not made arrangements with the council will have their supply of electricity, and other municipal services, suspended, restricted or disconnected.

-23.3.
-Council reserves the right to deny or restrict the sale of electricity to consumers who are in arrears with their rates or other municipal charges.

-23.4.
-Upon the liquidation of arrears, the service will be reconnected as soon as conveniently possible.

-23.5. (i) The cost of the restriction or disconnection, and the reconnection, will be determined by tariffs approved by Council, and will be payable by the consumer.
+- 23.1.
+Interest will accrue on arrear amounts at a rate determined by council and will be raised after a period determined by council as a charge on all accounts. - 23.2.
+The interest charges are raised on arrears which appear on the accounts, interest and or penalty as specified in the tariff of charges from time to time. - 23.3.
+Amount on accounts which remain unpaid after the due date, shall attract interest irrespective of the reason for non-payment. - 23.4.
+Interest shall accrue 60 days from date of account on unpaid accounts.
+Interest shall accrue for each completed month in respect of any arrears remaining unpaid after 60 days of the account.
+A part of a month shall be deemed to be a completed month on the basis that interest is charged as from the first day of the account being in arrears. - 23.5.
+Payments on assessed or estimated charges, where the final amount has not been determined but which would have been due and payable had the amount been determined, shall attract interest from the date when it would have been so due and payable.
+For example, 60 days from date of account. - 23.6.
+Consumers who are in arrears with their municipal account and who have not decided with the council will have their supply of electricity, and other municipal services, suspended, restricted or disconnected. - 23.7.
+Council reserves the right to deny or restrict the sale of electricity to consumers who are in arrears with their rates or other municipal charges. - 23.8.
+Upon the liquidation of arrears, the service will be reconnected as soon as conveniently possible. - 23.9. (i) The cost of the restriction or disconnection, and the reconnection, will be determined by tariffs approved by Council, and will be payable by the consumer.